Step by step

 Something like this

-PROC MoveLStop(robtarget inTarget,speeddata inSpeed,zonedata inZone,PERS tooldata inTool,PERS wobjdata inWobj)
+PROC MoveLStop(robtarget inTarget,speeddata inSpeed,zonedata inZone,PERS tooldata inTool,PERS wobjdata inWobj)!Move to position

 MoveL inTarget,inSpeed,inZone,inToolWObj:=inWobj;